nagwaibrahim-data/Data-Analytics-Portfolio/02-adidas-sales-analysis/README.md

 - Monitor overall sales and profit trends.
 - Identify areas with lower performance.
 - Understand the relationship between sales volume and profitability.
+- Identify areas that may require further investigation.

 ---